ARM-software/armnn/BuildGuideCrossCompilation.md

 <br><br>

 ### Undefined references to google::protobuf:: functions
-* When compiling armNN there are multiple errors of the following type:
+* When compiling Arm NN there are multiple errors of the following type:
 ```
 libarmnnCaffeParser.so: undefined reference to `google::protobuf:*
 ```